Introduction to Community Engagement Planning UK

 - Empowering: Placing final decision-making in the hands of the community or representatives.

-The strategized combination of these levels enables local authorities and developers to tailor their approach according to the scale and context of particular planning projects.
+The strategic combination of these levels enables local authorities and developers to tailor their approach according to the scale and context of particular planning projects.

 Traditional Techniques of Community Engagement Planning UK